1. Log in to CodeSignal and open the PRE-SCREEN drop-down menu. Click on TEST.

 5. Click + Add a Task Slot to choose tasks from our task library.

 6. By default, we will show you all tasks.
-From here you can filter tasks by “Type”, “Sort by”, “Created by” and “Labels”.
+From here you can filter tasks by “Type”, "Coding Format", "Task Format", "Supported Languages, "Testing Tool", “Sort by”, “Created by”,“Labels” as well as by Min Avg and Max Avg Solve Time.
 Also, you can filter tasks you have previously favorited by toggling on “My Favorites”.

-Once you have identified a task you would like to include in your test, select it and click the arrow toward the bottom right of the screen to proceed.
+7. Once you have identified a task you would like to include in your test, click on the "+" button to select it.
+To proceed click the arrow toward the bottom right of the screen.

 You can limit solutions to your task to a specific language or multiple languages.
 By default, all languages available for a given task will be selected.
 To narrow the languages in which developers can write solutions, unselect "Select All" and choose your languages of interest.